Board of Elections target of state administrative oversight

 Another disturbing issue brought forth was the fact that there are two documented minutes for the same October meeting.
 The BOE requested help from Carroll County’s BOE and four volunteered with sorting absentee ballots that had piled up.
 This took place in early October with no request for payment, according to several sources, including Carroll County BOE Director Cherri Whipkey.
 Foutz decided to pay each volunteer $100 in cash, which was confirmed by Whipkey and substantiated with documents provided by Harrison County Auditor Allison Anderson.

-This was not illegal but according to Anderson Deputy Director of the auditor’s office, Ty Yosick asked for proof of payment to the four volunteers in order for Foutz to be reimbursed, which led to a second set of minutes stating that the issue was discussed over paying the four Carroll County employees, and Board Member Marjorie Findling’s motion was approved for paying them.
+This was not illegal but according to Anderson, Deputy Director of the auditor’s office Ty Yosick asked for proof of payment to the four volunteers in order for Foutz to be reimbursed.
+This apparently led to a second set of minutes to present back to Yosick where it states the four Carroll County employees were approved for payment.
+Board Member Marjorie Findling’s motion was approved for paying them but that second set of minutes does not mention the word “reimbursement.”

+Anderson stated they asked and received the proper documentation, which lists the word reimbursement for Foutz to be paid.

 “We never approved giving Ruby four hundred dollars…” BOE Board Member and Chair Holly Brindley stated.
 According to former and current BOE members the decision to pay the four was made after the meeting had adjourned, which was not on the record.